Nuxar1/RwthEmulator/README.md

 Currently supports Windows **and linux** - with macOS once Walnut supports it.
 Setup scripts support Visual Studio 2022 by default.

+## Disclaimer
+This simulator is only meant for quick and easy testing.
+As it is only a simulator it might not always behave exactly like the real thing, especially when it comes to timings.

 ## Requirements
 - [Visual Studio 2022](https://visualstudio.com) (not strictly required, however included setup scripts only support this)
 - [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#windows) (preferably a recent version)